Tova Borgnine: Personal life

 Borgnine was married twice.
 Her first husband was Louis A. Littleton of Point Pleasant, New Jersey.
 The marriage ended in divorce in 1972 after seven years.
 She had one son, David Johnson, born out of wedlock.
 She married actor Ernest Borgnine on February 24, 1973.
-Their marriage lasted for 39 years until his death at age 95 on July 8, 2012.
+Their marriage lasted for 39 years until his death from kidney failure at age 95 on July 8, 2012.

 She is the author of Being Married Happily Forever, published in 1997.

 Borgnine died at her home in Pennsylvania on February 26, 2022, at the age of 80.